7 Best Places to Visit in November 2023

 Costa Rica’s Caribbean Coastline is far less travelled than its Western sister, the Pacific.
-If you’re planning on visiting Costa Rica between March and November this is the perfect itinerary, traversing layers of dense and abundant rainforest, networks of rivers and finishing up on the coastline for beach bliss.
+If you’re planning on visiting Costa Rica between March and November, this is the perfect itinerary, traversing layers of dense and abundant rainforest, and networks of rivers and finishing up on the coastline for beach bliss.

 The adventure kicks off in San Jose, with two nights to relax and recalibrate.
 Tour the coffee plantations of the highlands, the famous Poas Volcano and the waterfall gardens of La Paz.

 A light aircraft will then escort you to the Land of the Turtles – Tortuguero National Park.
 Only accessed via air and boat, thousands of acres of extraordinary protected land are home to animals of the river, jungle, and sea.
 This hugely biodiverse destination is a hotspot for nesting turtles and hosts hatchlings of four different species every year.
 Trek through the forests and spot some of the country’s most iconic creatures, before following the winding waters South.

 Raft down the river to Pacuare Lodge, a family-owned bamboo structure lost in the rainforest.
 Arguably the most epic stay in the country, the only way in and out is by six-seater 14ft inflatable raft, tackling Class I-IV rapids.
 Serine and unapologetically wild.
 Enveloped in primary rainforest, enjoy evenings by candlelight and uninterrupted views of the wilderness surrounding.

 2 nights in San Jose, staying at Finca Rosa Blanca